Mental Health Counseling - Rehabilitation Program

 The program admits new students into the program each Fall semester.
 The program currently has four full time faculty members as well as adjunct rehabilitation counseling faculty to teach the CORE Accredited Curriculum.

-The department currently has 1 RSA grant to help support students.
-The grant is in the area of Rehabilitation Psychology and Behavioral Medicine.
+The department currently has 2 Rehabilitation Services Administration grants to help support students in the program.
+One grant is in the area of Rehabilitation Psychology and Behavioral Medicine, while the second grant is in the area of Rehabilitation Counseling and Behavioral Addictions.

 CORE Standard A.5

 Presently, there are 108 rehabilitation counseling students enrolled either on a full time or part time basis.
 The program can be completed in two to three years depending on full time or part time status.
 Along with the RSA grant, the department does offer assistantships for students on a competitive basis.
 Recent graduates during the 2012 academic year are currently seeking licensure as well as over 90% of the graduates are currently employed.
 Students are employed in a variety of settings including but not limited to (State Vocational Rehabilitation, non-profit agencies, private practices, the Department of Veterans Affairs etc).
-In addition to employment, graduates of the RC program are enrolled in Ph.D programs in Counseling Psychology, Rehabilitation Counselor Education, and Psy.D programs Clinical Psychology across the country.
+In addition to employment, graduates of the Mental Health Counseling-Rehabilitation are enrolled in Counseling Psychology, Rehabilitation Counselor Education, and Psy.D programs in Clinical Psychology across the country.
 The passing rate for the 2012 academic year for students taking the CRC exam as their comprehensive exam was 82%.

-In keeping with the CORE requirements, the RC program conducts an annual external advisory board meeting each winter to evaluate the quality of the curriculum and practicum experiences of our students.
+In keeping with the CORE requirements, the Mental Health Counseling-Rehabilitation program conducts an annual external advisory board meeting each winter to evaluate the quality of the curriculum and practicum experiences of our students.
 The department files an annual report each year to the Council on Rehabilitation Education for continuous monitoring of the program.
 Our program meets all NCAT requirements for academic program review accountability.

 Students in rehabilitation counseling will demonstrate knowledge, understanding, and application in: